Azure/azure-functions-durable-extension/docfx/articles/overview.md

 The important thing to notice here is that the timeout was implemented using `ctx.CreateTimer`, `ctx.WaitForExternalEvent`, and `Task.WhenAny` to synchronize the notification and the timer expiration.
 Depending on which event occurs first, the orchestrator function takes the appropriate action (escalation or completing the approval process).

 ## The Technology
-Behind the scenes the Durable Functions extension is built on top of the [Durable Task Framework](https://github.com/Azure/durabletask), an open source library on GitHub.
+Behind the scenes the Durable Functions extension is built on top of the [Durable Task Framework](https://github.com/Azure/durabletask), an open source library on GitHub for building durable task orchestrations.
 Much like how Azure Functions is the serverless evolution of Azure WebJobs, Durable Functions is the serverless evolution of the Durable Task Framework.
-It is used heavily within Microsoft and outside as well to automate mission-critical processes and is a natural fit to leverage within the serverless Azure Functions environment.
+It is used heavily within Microsoft and outside as well to automate mission-critical processes and is a natural fit for the serverless Azure Functions environment.

 ### Event Sourcing, Checkpointing, and Orchestrator Replay
 Orchestrator functions reliably maintain their execution state using a cloud design pattern known as [Event Sourcing](https://docs.microsoft.com/en-us/azure/architecture/patterns/event-sourcing).
 Instead of directly storing the *current* state of an orchestration, the durable extension uses an append-only store to record the *full series of actions* taken by the function orchestration.
 This has many benefits, including improving performance, scalability, and responsiveness compared to "dumping" the full runtime state.
 Other benefits include providing eventual consistency for transactional data and maintaining full audit trails/history, which itself can enable reliable compensating actions.

 The use of Event Sourcing by this extension is completely transparent.
-Under the covers, the `await` operator in an orchestrator function yields control of the thread back to the Durable Task Framework dispatcher.
+Under the covers, the `await` operator in an orchestrator function yields control of the orchestrator thread back to the Durable Task Framework dispatcher.
 The dispatcher then commits any new actions that the orchestrator function scheduled (such as calling one or more child functions or scheduling a durable timer) to storage.
 This transparent commit action appends to the *execution history* of the orchestration instance to durable storage and subsequently add messages to a queue to schedule the actual work.
 At this point, the orchestrator function can be unloaded from memory and billing can be stopped (if using the Azure Functions Consumption Plan) until there is more work to do, at which point its state can be reconstructed.

 Once an orchestration function is given more work to do (e.g. a response message is received or a durable timer expires), the orchestrator will wake up again and **re-execute the entire function from the start** in order to rebuild the local state.
 If during this replay the code tries to call a function (or do any other async work), the Durable Task Framework will consult with the *execution history* of the current orchestration.
 If it finds that the activity function has already executed and yielded some result, it will replay that function's result immediately and the orchestrator code will continue running.
 This will continue happening until the function code gets to a point where either it is finished or it has scheduled new async work.